 - The final application deadline for:

-- Ronald E. McNair Achievement Program, UROC-PREP, and AWARDSS is November 5.
+- Ronald E. McNair Achievement Program, UROC-PREP, and AWARDSS: extended to Friday, November 12, 2021!

 - Summer Research Institute, Minimizing Health Disparities, and Maximizing Access to Research Careers is February 1st.

 - Please read the instructions carefully and review the application before you complete it since it is best to take time to write some of your responses separately and then cut and paste them into the application.
 The application must be completed in one sitting.

 - For the UROC on-line application: CLICK HERE to Start Your UROC Application Now!

 - A full-time commitment of 40 hours/wk is required.